 Step 2: Offer ongoing coaching and accountability.

 Throughout the pre-specified time frame of the program, you’ll deliver a combination of email coaching and in-person (or online) educational workshops.
-For example, you might send out a new email every Monday with that week’s program (i.e. workouts and nutritional habits), plus follow-up emails throughout the week.
+For example, you might send out a new email every Monday with that week’s program (i.e. exercise and nutritional habits), plus follow-up emails throughout the week.

 In addition, you might host weekly in-person workshops or webinars throughout the program that discuss nutritional habits in more detail.